HungNguyen686868/DeepReinforcementLearningNanodegree/project1/Report.md

 ### 2. Replay Buffer
 I create a ReplayBuffer that stores the last buffer_size S.A.R.S.
 (State, Action, Reward, New State) experiences.
 During training, the agent will be trained on  #batch_size experiences (randomly sampling from the replay buffer).
 The agen will accumulate experiences through the replay-buffer until it (the buffer) has at least #batch_size experiences.

-Using replay memory allows to break the correlation between consecutive samples and help to improve the performance of the model
+Using replay memory allows to break the correlation between consecutive samples and help to improve the performance of the model.
+If the network learned only from consecutive samples of experience as they occurred sequentially in the environment, the samples would be highly correlated and would therefore lead to inefficient learning.
+Taking random samples from replay memory breaks this correlation.
 ## Results
 The agent is trained over 1000 episodes and acheived a high score.
 It is able to get an average score of +13 over 100 consecutive episodes.
 The training log can be found as beblow: